ImSorryForUrLoss/Web-Dev/filemaker/README.md

 Finished the utility.

-The use is prompted for the file name root, and the number of binary digits to use (e.g., 2 digits = generate 4 filenames).
+The user is prompted for the file name root, and the number of binary digits to use (e.g., 2 digits = generate 4 filenames).

 Based on the binary digits, different lines of the file are formatted with a "!" inserted.

+## 2024-09-06 Friday

+Utility added to Web-Dev as part of the portfolio.